ZVictorLima/Shop_Right/README.md

 # Stock Right
-An app that will help creating planograms using AR
+A mobile application capable of generating and displaying planograms in AR
 ![logo](PlanogramApp/assets/Logo/MainLogo.png)